Strategy

 Why understanding is what makes transformation effective

-Of how things work today, what needs to change, and how those changes will be adopted across the organisation.
-Technology plays a critical role in enabling that, but it is not where the starts.
+The most effective are not the ones with the most advanced technology.
+They're the ones with the clearest understanding of how things work today, what needs to change, and how those changes will be adopted across the organisation.
+Technology plays a critical role in enabling that, but it's not where the transformation starts.
+It's where it's realised.

 LET'S WORK TOGETHER